Calendar

 Led by Jogen Sensei

 Silent and guided meditation including calm-abiding, emptiness practice and/or loving-kindness followed by dharma talk.
-Talk begins at 7pm.
-Drop in whenever!
+In person and Online.
+New Zoom link:

 Zoom link for Wednesday Evening